 The Board shall review this policy for relevance and applicability not less than once every four years.
 Further the Board reserves the right to amend this policy at any time.

-Approved and signed by the State Board of Examiners at Boise, Idaho the 1st day of January in two-thousand and sixteen.
+Approved and signed by the State Board of Examiners at Boise, Idaho the __________.
 This policy shall remain in effect until such time as the State Board of Examiners may choose to amend or alter this policy.

 /s/Brandon D Woolf Brandon D Woolf, Secretary to the State Board of Examiners and Idaho State Controller

-History of Amendments

-The State Board of Examiners first adopted a policy on moving expense reimbursement August 1, 1974.
-The policy recognized that “in order for the State…to attract and retain professional staff, it may be necessary to defray normal intrastate and interstate moving expenses.”
-Over the years, the policy has been rewritten and amended several times.
-Table 1 is a chronology of these amendments.

-Table 1.
-Amendments to State Moving Policy